Dqy719/dqy719/_portfolio/peoplelens-outreach-automation.md

 The obvious solution was a template with merge fields.
 I argued against it, and it is worth explaining why, because the argument shaped everything else.

-The CEO's messages worked because they were specific.
+The team's manual drafted messages worked because they were specific and enriched.
 They referenced a prospect's recent role change, a post they had written, a conference they had attended.
 A reader could tell the message had been written for them and could not have been sent to anyone else.
 That property is the entire value of the message, and a merge field template destroys it, because a template is by construction something that could be sent to anyone.

 So the design tension was: personalization does not scale, and scale destroys personalization.
 Rather than accept that tradeoff, I tried to find out whether it was real, by decomposing the task of writing one message into its parts.